Kim Mahood: Biography

 In 1971 the partnership between Joe Mahood and Bill Wilson dissolved and the Mahood family moved to Central Queensland, where they established Cattle Camp Station.
 Joe was killed helicopter mustering in 1990 and this sad event prompted Mahood to make her first trip back to Mongrel Downs in 1992.

-Mahood's first biography, "Craft for a dry lake" (2000), which won the NSW Premier's Award for non-fiction and was named The Age Book of the Year for non-fiction, is the result of this journey and she says:
+Mahood's first biography, Craft for a Dry Lake (2000), which won the NSW Premier's Award for non-fiction and was named The Age Book of the Year for non-fiction, is the result of this journey and she says:

 Mahood won the 2013 Peter Blazey Fellowship for manuscript development.

-Mahood's second biography, "Position Doubtful: mapping landscapes and memories" (2016) tracks her itinerant life and work since her first and remains focused on Central Australia and exploring her "unusual position at the interface of cultures".
+Mahood's second biography, Position Doubtful: Mapping Landscapes and Memories (2016) tracks her itinerant life and work since her first and remains focused on Central Australia and exploring her "unusual position at the interface of cultures".
 This book was shortlisted for the 2017 Victorian Premier's Award for non-fiction, the Queensland Literary Awards, the ACT Book of the Year and the National Biography Award.

+Wandering with Intent (2022) is Mahood's third major work and is a collection of essays, many of these had been published earlier is essay formats including "Blow-ins on the cold desert wind" (2007) and "Kartiya are like Toyotas: white workers on Australia's cultural frontier" (2012): both of which were originally published in the Griffith Review.
+Mahood says of these essays:

+Wandering with Intent (2022) was the winner of the 2023 The Age Book of the Year Award for non-fiction.

 Mahood is a regular contributor to the Griffith Review and The Monthly.

-She still spends several months each year in the Tanami and Great Sandy Desert regions where she grew up.